aef/namespace_helper/README.md

 gem 'namespace_helper'
 ~~~~~

-By default, NamespaceHelper extends the Class and Module classes to allow their
+By default, NamespaceHelper extends the Class and Module classes to allow make
-objects to be castable to Week and Week::Day.
-Additionally the Aef namespace is
-included into Object, so that you don't have to type the fully-qualified names
-of the classes.
+all classes and modules support the namespace helper methods.
 Should you really don't want this, use the following:

 ~~~~~ ruby
 require 'namespace_helper/bare'